abdulawalarif/clean_routing/README.md

 ## Adding New Pages
 To add new pages and routes, follow these steps:

-1. Create a new widget (for example, FourthPage).
+1. Create a new Scaffold (for example, FourthPage).
-2. Add a new constant in RouteName for the route:
+2. Add a new constant in RouteName for the route.

 ```bash
 static const String fourthPage = '/fourthPage';
 ```
 3. Add the route handling logic in the Routes.generatedRoute function: